This is only applicable to on-premise deployments.

 Please create an Administrator-level account (in this case, Superuser) in your Active Directory BEFORE proceeding with this step to avoid Appspace system lock-outs.
 This user will replace the default portal administrator.

 The credentials shown in the screenshot are provided only as an example.
 For more information on obtaining Active Directory credentials, please consult your organization’s IT Department or personnel.

-- Requires the full CN name of users
+- Windows Server 2008 onwards requires the full CN name of users

 - Ports: 389 (Non-SSL) / 636 (SSL)

 - Server Address: The AD server’s IP should never be used when deploying with SSL

 - Authentication Type: FastBind (Case sensitive)

 To validate the configuration fill in the Text Field box with the username of any user that belongs to the Domain and click Submit.
 A successful validation will display a property table of the user.